These days I think a lot about spiritual formation. Many people do, since it has become kind of in vogue.

 We know it full well.

-This is why I believe Sabbath rest can be so revolutionary.
+This is why I believe Sabbath rest can be revolutionary.
+Subversively revolutionary.
+But revolutionary, nonetheless.

 Now, I am aware that, when one hears someone speak of Sabbath, it may be that we feel this is very rule-oriented.
 It comes across as torah-oriented.